cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

    twin.
 The candidate interfaces can be SNMP, NETCONF, etc.

-* Application-facing interfaces are Application-facing interfaces between the network digital twin and applications.
-They are responsible for information exchange between network digital twin and network applications.
+* Application-facing interfaces are Application-facing interfaces between the Network Digital Twin and applications.
+They are responsible for information exchange between Network Digital Twin and network applications.
 The lightweight and extensible
    {{RESTFul}} interface can be the candidate northbound interface.

-*  Internal interfaces are within network digital twin layer.
+*  Internal interfaces are within Network Digital Twin layer.
 They are responsible for information exchange between the three
    subsystems: Data Repository, Service Mapping Models, and Digital Twin Network Management.
 These interfaces should be of high-